Aymalla/temporalio-mtls/temporal-mtls.md

-# Setup and configure a temporal cluster with mTLS enabled
+# Setup and configure a temporal cluster with mTLS certificates using Azure Key-vault

 This document demonstrates the fundamental concepts and pieces needed to setup and configure temporal cluster TLS and use Azure Key Vault to generate and store the mTLS certificates.

+*The sample is using a self-signed certificate signed with a custom CA for TLS setup.
+For production or public-facing environments, a trusted CA certificate must be used.*

-You can access the complete source code using [temporalio-mtls repository](https://github.com/Aymalla/temporalio-mtls)
+the complete source code here [temporalio-mtls repository](https://github.com/Aymalla/temporalio-mtls).

+*This sample using the self-certificate signed with custom CA for TLS setup, for production or public-facing environments a Trusted CA certificate must be used.*

-## Temporal Connection and Encryption
+## Temporal Connection and Encryption overview

-Temporal Workers and Clients connect with your Temporal Cluster via gRPC, and must be configured securely for production.
-There are three main features to know:
+Temporal workers and clients connect with your Temporal cluster via gRPC and must be configured securely for production.
+There are three main security features to know:

-- Namespaces help isolate code from each other
+- Namespaces: help isolate code from each other
-- TLS Encryption helps encrypt code in transit
+- TLS Encryption: helps encrypt data in transit
-- Data Converter helps encrypt code at rest (available soon) Temporal Server internally has other Security features, particularly Authorization.
+- Data Converter: helps encrypt data at rest

+Temporal Server internally has other security features, particularly Authorization.

 ## Encryption in transit with mTLS (Mutual Transport Layer Security)